siglens/siglens-docs/docs/migration/elasticsearch/vector.md

 # Vector

-M*igrating from Elastic Search to Splunk using Vector
+Migrating from Elastic Search to Splunk using Vector

 If you are looking to migrate from Elastic Search to Siglens you can use Vector.
 Find more about the installation and configuration of vector [here](../../log-ingestion/vector/vector-install.md)